Oil rises to $67 on cuts to Saudi, Venezuelan exports

-LONDON: Oil rose to around $67 (Dh246) a barrel on Tuesday, supported by Saudi Arabia’s plan for further voluntary supply curbs in April and by a cut in oil exports from Venezuela due to a power outage.
+London: Oil rose to around $67 (Dh246) a barrel on Tuesday, supported by Saudi Arabia’s plan for further voluntary supply curbs in April and a cut in oil exports from Venezuela due to a power outage.

-10million barrels per daythreshold Saudi Arabia has set for itself, well below the 10.311 million bpd it agreed to pump

 “Additional buoyancy has come from news that the massive power outage in Venezuela is also hampering the country’s oil exports.”
-Crude has rallied this year after the Organizaton of the Petroleum Exporting Countries and its allies including Russia, a group known as Opec+, returned to supply cuts as of January 1.
+Crude rallied this year after the Organization of the Petroleum Exporting Countries and its allies including Russia, a group known as Opec+, returned to supply cuts as of Jan.
+1.

-Saudi Arabia has voluntarily cut its supply by more than the deal requires and in April will keep output “well below” 10 million bpd, the Saudi official said — below the 10.311 million bpd that the kingdom had agreed to pump.
+Saudi Arabia has voluntarily cut its supply by more than the deal requires and in April will keep output “well below” 10 million barrels per day (bpd), the Saudi official said — less than the 10.311 million bpd that the kingdom had agreed to pump.

 “We see a tightening underlying physical crude balance as a key pillar of support for outright prices at this point in the year,” said analysts at JBC Energy in a report.

-A host of involuntary supply curbs in Opec members caused by unrest in Libya, and US sanctions on Iran and Venezuela, have also helped to boost prices.
+A host of involuntary supply curbs in Opec members, caused by unrest in Libya and US sanctions on Iran and Venezuela, have also boosted prices.

 Venezuela’s state-run oil firm PDVSA has been unable to resume crude exports from its primary port since a power outage last week, people familiar with the matter said on Monday.